Fine-Tuning Phi-2 with LoRA and QLoRA

 Important

-DataCollatorForLanguageModeling(tokenizer, mlm=False) sets up causal language modeling (next-token prediction), not masked language modeling.
-The paged_adamw_8bit optimizer keeps optimizer state in 8-bit to save memory — essential for fitting training on a single GPU.
+DataCollatorForLanguageModeling(tokenizer, mlm=False) sets up causal language modeling, which is next-token prediction, not masked language modeling.
+The paged_adamw_8bit optimizer keeps the optimizer state in 8-bit to save memory.
+This is essential for fitting training on a single GPU.

-The loss falls steadily from 3.74 to ~2.50, showing the adapter is learning the product-description format.
+Here, we can see the loss fall steadily from 3.74 to about 2.50.
+This shows the adapter is learning the product-description format.

 Loading the Fine-Tuned Adapter